Adam Pettersson

-Adam Pettersson (born January 13, 1992) is a Swedish professional ice hockey player, who is currently an unrestricted free agent.
+Adam Pettersson (born January 13, 1992) is a Swedish former professional ice hockey player.
 He most recently played with MoDo Hockey then of the Swedish Hockey League (SHL).

 Playing career

-The Central Scouting Bureau ranked Pettersson ninth among European Skaters for the 2010 NHL Entry Draft, however he went undrafted.
+The Central Scouting Bureau ranked Pettersson ninth among European Skaters for the 2010 NHL entry draft, however he went undrafted.
 Pettersson spent the first 10 years of his professional career within hometown club, Skellefteå AIK of the SHL, before leaving as a free agent following the 2019–20 season.

 On 14 April 2020, he agreed to a two-year contract to continue in the SHL with Brynäs IF.

+In July 2025, Pettersson announced his retirement after missing the 2024-25 season with injury.